Controllable Citation Sentence Generation with Language Models

 \section{Introduction}

-A common practice in scientific writing is to cite and discuss relevant papers in support of an argument, in provision of background information, or in comparison of results \cite{2018tenrules}.
-Recent studies aim to automate this process by using neural networks to generate a citation sentence based on information from the manuscript being written and/or the paper to be cited.
-For example, \citet{nikiforovskaya_automatic_2020} proposed a BERT-based extractive summarizer \cite{Liu2019} that produces a paper review by extracting one sentence from each of the related papers. \citet{chen_automatic_2019} proposed to automatically generate a related work section by extracting information on how papers in the reference list have been cited in previous articles. \citet{xing_automatic_2020} developed a RNN-based pointer generator network that can copy words from the manuscript and the abstract of the cited paper based on cross-attention, which was further extended in \cite{ge_baco_2021} using information from the citation graph to enhance citation generation.
+A common practice in scientific writing is to cite and discuss relevant papers that support an argument, provide background information, or compare results \cite{2018tenrules}.
+Recent studies aim to facilitate this citation process by using neural networks to generate a citation sentence based on the context of the manuscript and the paper to be cited. \citet{nikiforovskaya_automatic_2020} proposed a BERT-based extractive summarizer \cite{Liu2019} that produces a paper review by extracting one sentence from each of the related papers. \citet{chen_automatic_2019} proposed automatically generating a related work section by extracting information on how papers in the reference list have been cited in previous articles. \citet{xing_automatic_2020} developed an RNN-based pointer generator network that can copy words from the manuscript and the abstract of the cited paper based on cross-attention. \citet{ge_baco_2021} further extended this work by enhancing citation generation using information from the citation graph.

-These efforts focused primarily on developing fully automated pipelines and they left little room for users to control the generation process.
-However, we believe control is desirable for the following considerations.
-Authors often have a clear motivation before writing a citation sentence.
-For example, they may have a specific \textit{intent} to cite, such as comparing results or presenting background information; they may have \textit{keywords} in mind to appear in the citation sentence; or they may want to refer to a particularly \textit{relevant sentence} in the body text of the cited paper, e.g., a specific experimental finding.
-Even in a given context, the motivation to cite a paper can be diverse (Figure \ref{fig:example-multi-intent-in-one-para}).
-When the generated citations do not match an author's motivation, the author may wish to change the generation by specifying certain attributes, such as citation intent, keywords, or relevant sentences.
-However, recent works do not allow for this possibility \cite{Wang_Song_Li_Cheng_Ju_Zhang_Wang_2022,xing_automatic_2020} because their generation process is not conditional on these properties.
+These efforts focused primarily on developing a sequence-to-sequence pipeline that works in a fully automated, uncontrolled manner, leaving little room for users to control the generation process.
+We believe control is desirable because authors often have a clear motivation before writing a citation sentence.
+For example, they may have a specific \textit{intent} to cite, such as comparing results or presenting background information, or they may have \textit{keywords} in mind to appear in the citation sentence.
+When the generated citation does not match an author's motivation, the author may wish to change the generation by specifying certain attributes, such as citation intent or keywords.

-In order to allow users to freely adjust the generation, we propose a controllable citation generation system consisting of two modules: a conditional citation generator and an attribute suggester.